trainiac/DOM/README.md

 # pjs

-A light DOM traversal library for a post jQuery world
+Comfy functions for a post jQuery world